Logo

 Wrapping Up

 Performing a firewall audit is crucial to maintaining robust information security and protecting against potential cyberattacks.
-By utilizing tools like Tufin SecureTrack+, you can create efficient audit reports, streamlining the entire audit process.
+By utilizing automation tools like Tufin SecureTrack+, you can create efficient audit reports to share across internal stakeholders, streamlining the entire audit process.
 Make sure to discover all potential risks and prioritize them accordingly, leveraging best practices from the firewall audit checklist.

 Click here for a demo to see how audit tasks can be fully automated allowing you to be well-prepared for any audit work that comes your way.